leethomason/OpenSaber/readme.md

 1. A **blade holder**.
 (1" is standard.)
 2. A **lens** to focus the LED.
 The Gecko uses a 10511 Carclo Lens.
-3. 3 (or 4) **LEDs** in the 1-Watt range.
+3. 3 (or 4) **LEDs** in the 1-Watt each range.
 Red, green, blue, and sometimes white or another color.
-(Gecko uses the  The Gecko uses a "Luxeon Rebel - Endor Star RGB High Power LED"  which fits nicely in the case.)
+(Gecko uses a "Luxeon Rebel -
+    Endor Star RGB High Power LED"  which fits nicely in the case.)
 4. A **heat sink** for cooling the LED.
 Often part of the saber body.
     TCSS provides them as well.